BuelentUendes/StartGrad/README.md

 For detailed parameter descriptions, see `main_vision.py`.

 3. Results & Figures

-The results folder contains important results file stored as csv files which can be used to generate plots of the paper.
+The results folder contains important results files stored as csv files which can be used to generate plots of the paper.
-Important: Some of the csv files in the corresponding resnet folders are in a zip format, so one needs to unzip these first.
+**Important**: Some of the csv files in the corresponding resnet18 folders are in a zip format, so one needs to unzip these first.

 To generate the main figures, please have a look at the bash scripts of the `experiments/vision` folder.